Thurar23/ArthurDaSilvaSantos/README.md

 - 📫 How to reach me: discord, I mean It's better
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: C++ (for me) is better than Python
+- I need to learn more about git
+- test 0110